Comparing Metal Fabrication Methods

 Investment Casting vs. Permanent Mold

-Permanent molds consist of mold cavities machined into metal die blocks and designed for repetitive use.
-The process lends itself very well to the use of expendable cores and makes possible the production of parts that are not suitable for the pressure diecasting process.
-However, since this process has a higher cost of tooling it requires a higher volume of castings to make economic sense.
+Permanent molds consist of mold cavities machined into metal die blocks which are designed for repetitive use.
+This process has a higher cost of tooling that requires a higher volume of castings in order to make economic sense.
 Permanent molds are also generally limited to the production of somewhat small castings of simple exterior designs.

-Investment casting methods are suitable for large or small quantities of parts and are suitable for most ferrous/non-ferrous metals.
+Investment casting methods are suitable for either large or small quantities of parts, and these methods are also suitable for most ferrous and non-ferrous metals.

 Investment Cast | Permanent Mold | |